 For long-term, severe addictions, inpatient heroin addiction rehabilitation is the best option.
 Studies show that inpatient rehabilitation has higher success rates than outpatient treatment programs.
 This is due to the intensity of the treatment program and the fact that addicted individuals can’t access drugs while they’re at the center.

-Depending on each individual’s unique circumstances, patients may want to sign up for treatments that lasts for 30, 60, 90 or 120 days.
+Depending on each individual’s unique circumstances, patients may want to sign up for addiction treatment treatment.
 Once rehab starts, patients will receive daily therapy sessions, as well as education about their addiction.
 Some treatment centers also offer options like art, music or yoga therapy to help with recovery.

 Preventing Relapse Through a Chemical Dependency Center